Get Better AI Answers: Your Guide to Chain-of-X Prompting Methods

 Method Card: Understanding-Before-Reasoning (ISP2)

-AI first digests and structures all information before solving your problem.
+What it is: AI first digests and structures all information before solving your problem.
 Like a consultant who spends time understanding your business before making recommendations.
 The AI extracts key facts, evaluates their reliability, then reasons through the solution.

 • Processing messy customer feedback or notes